Job Title: Special Education Multihandicapped Teacher

 Work Schedule/FLSA Status: A per negotiated agreement / Exempt

-Salary Schedule: As outlined in applicable negotiated agreement
+Salary Schedule: Commensurate with experience and education plus 5 percent of the regular teaching salary/ As outlined in applicable negotiated agreement

 Program Description: The Multihandicapped Program at JP Lord serves students with multiple disabilities in grades K-12 in an environment that supports students medical and sensory needs.
 The instructional program addresses the cognitive, communication, community, motor, self-help, social skills and prevocational domains.
 The program includes community based learning activities and reverse integration with community volunteers who participate in classroom and individual student activities.